act-rules/act-rules.github.io/_rules/table-header-cell-has-assigned-cells-d0f69e.md

 ## Assumptions

-This rule assumes that table header cells have a relationship conveyed through the presentation with other cells within the same table.
+This rule assumes that table header cells have a relationship with other cells within the same table, conveyed through presentation .

 ## Accessibility Support